Luka-Abey/data-structures-and-algos/AlgosAndData/src/BinaryTree.md

 ### Binary SEARCH tree

-Also known as an ordered binary tree.
+Also known as an ordered binary tree, where the nodes are arranged in order.